maiakalina/maiakalina/README.md

 ### About Me

 🌱 I'm currently diving deep into Python and exploring the realms of data analysis and machine learning.

-\n🔭 Currently, I'm working on completing my HyperionDev skills bootcamp, where I'm honing my skills and building projects.
+🔭 Currently, I'm working on completing my HyperionDev skills bootcamp, where I'm honing my skills and building projects.

-\n👯 I'm open to collaboration on any projects!
+👯 I'm open to collaboration on any projects!
 I'm eager to learn, grow, and contribute to meaningful work.

-\n🤔 I'm a keen learner with a sharp academic mind.
+🤔 I'm a keen learner with a sharp academic mind.
 I'm always looking to learn from those who excel in their craft.

-\n💬 Outside of tech, I enjoy practicing yoga and indulging in pole dance fitness in my spare time.
+💬 Outside of tech, I enjoy practicing yoga and indulging in pole dance fitness in my spare time.

-\n😄 Fun fact: I learned to cycle at the age of 33—better late than never!
+😄 Fun fact: I learned to cycle at the age of 33—better late than never!

-\nGet in Touch
+Get in Touch

 📫 Feel free to reach out to me at kalina.maiya@gmail.com.
 Connect with me on LinkedIn!
 I'm excited about the journey ahead and look forward to connecting with fellow tech enthusiasts, learners, and collaborators.
-Let's create together! 🚀
+Let's work together! 🚀
 -->